‘I don’t want to die’: Ukrainians fear as invasion closes in

 Ukrainians picked through the damage left by shelling.
 And some mourned.

-In the city of Horlivka, a body covered with a blanket lay on the ground outside a house that had been hit by shelling.
+In the city of Horlivka, a body covered with a blanket lay on the ground outside a house that had been hit.
 A man standing nearby spoke on the phone.

 “Yes, Mom’s gone, that’s all,” he said.
 “That’s it, Mom’s gone.”

+The U.N. human rights office said it was receiving increasing reports of civilian casualties, with at least 25 deaths verified, mostly from shelling and airstrikes.
+“The figures, we fear, could be much higher,” agency spokeswoman Ravina Shamdasani said.

 The urge to run away grew.
+Some approached borders on foot, wheeling luggage behind them.

-In a train station just across the border in Poland, hundreds of people from Ukraine sought shelter.
+At a train station just across the border in Poland, hundreds of people from Ukraine sought shelter.
 Some curled up on cots, trying to sleep.
 A woman stroked the hair of a young girl.

 One of those at the station was Andry Borysov, who said he had heard the rush of something flying overhead and then an explosion as he hurried to catch a train out of Kyiv.